How to make a mind-game film?

 But intensified continuity including rapid editing and incoherent visual shot design has always been part of cinematic history.
 An example is the montage aesthetic found in City Symphony Films.
 The fast editing and shooting style found in city symphonies are not necessarily more coherent and slower than an intensified style.
 In fact, it is more frantic, abrupt and incoherent.

 Of course, it is inappropriate to compare a non-narrative film genre with mainstream cinema.
 But by focusing on the technical aspect of shot composition and editing between two kinds of filmmaking, I draw attention to the importance of content choices influencing the perception of stylistic choices.

-To belabour the point, style can be independent from content.
+To belabor the point, style can be independent of content.
 An example is to use the aesthetics of slow cinema in action films.
 Does it make it conceptually interesting?
 Sure.
 But does it mean that such a film is necessarily exciting?
 It depends on what the viewer considers exciting.
-If one equate excitement with fast motion and quick changes, then slow aesthetics might not necessary fit the bill.
+If one equates excitement with fast motion and quick changes, then slow aesthetics might not necessarily fit the bill.
 But if one equate excitement with fresh stylistic innovations, then slow aesthetics in action films might constitute excitement.

 As a corollary, Nolan’s narrative innovations does not necessarily mean that he is less of a visual stylist.
 Instead of seeing style as being merely a container, I argue that Nolan’s stylistic choices reinforces thematic ideas as much as they manipulate narrative structure.
 In this sense, I regard Christopher Nolan as a director who proves an example of a director who is visually consistent and someone who is able to fuse the technical with thematic and narrative concerns.
 As a result, Nolan’s visual style is highly distinctive and unique.